Table of contents

 Although it happens far less on water than it does on land, boaters are subject to the same kind of alcohol and drug testing by authorities.
 Simply by operating a boat or other kind of watercraft, you’ve legally given consent to this testing.

-Read more about what tests are used to determine boating under the influence here.
+Read more about the tests used to determine boating under the influence here.

 What Are the Penalties for Boating Under the Influence in Wisconsin?